 - This may be offered to women who have a greater risk of having tubal damage or it may be done after a hysterosalpingogram has indicated that there may be damage to the tubes.

 - It can also be used when history and examination are suggestive of other problems including endometriosis or ovarian cysts.

-- Laparoscopy is performed under a general anaesthetic in the operating theatre.
+- Laparoscopy is performed under a general anesthetic in the operating theatre.

 - A small telescope is inserted through a small cut in the umbilicus and with the help of another instrument inserted through a small incision in the lower abdomen.

-The uterus, tubes and ovaries are seen directly.
-Dye is injected through the cervix to check for tubal blockage.
+The uterus, tubes, and ovaries are seen directly.
+The dye is injected through the cervix to check for tubal blockage.

 What treatment is available for the management of tubal problems?

 - Tubal surgery to repair the tube if the damage is minimal.